robertfmurdock/robertfmurdock.github.io/_drafts/2014-09-26-The-Exceptional-Doorway.md

 I think about error handling a lot.
 Perhaps a shocking amount.
 I mean, it's the first example I reach for when discussing [programmer ethics](/Heart-Of-Silicon).
 Its one of the first things I investigate when learning a new programming language.
 And my opinions (read: rants) on the topic tend to be long, detailed and interminable.

-So I thought, what they hey, why not discuss it in long form here!
+So I thought, what the hey, why not discuss it in long form here!
 Here we go.

 Once upon a time, in a far away land, programmers started writing computer instructions.
 And it was good.
 Then, error entered the world due to the frailty of the silicon and the foolishness of the programmers.